JJWRoeloffs/DynamicFluency-core/README.md

 ```
 pytest --cov=dynamicfluency tests/
 ```
 Please note that this requires pytest and pytest-cov to be installed.
 Additionally, `dynamicfluency` has to be installed, either with `pip install -e .` or trough other means if you want to compare versions.
-The code itself, as it is in `src/`, isn't recognised.
+The code itself, as it is in `src/`, isn't recognized.

+These tests will download a lot of language models on the first go, as it tests all supported languages.
+This will take a few minutes the first time the tests are run